Shubhankar1211/Whether/README.md

-# Whether
+# 🌤️ Basic Weather App

-A simple weather application built using HTML, CSS, and JavaScript that fetches real-time weather data using an API and displays it to the user in a clean interface.
+A beginner-friendly weather application that fetches and displays real-time weather information for any city using the **OpenWeatherMap API**, built with **HTML**, **CSS**, and **JavaScript**.

+## 🔧 Features

+- Search current weather by city name
+- Shows temperature, weather conditions, humidity, and wind speed
+- Dynamic weather icons
+- Simple and responsive UI